 Parents will particularly love the clear, informative chapters on the developmental progression of writing skills, and how to support their kids at home to work on handwriting that is legible, less effort and faster!

 This post is part of the Functional Skills for Kids 12 Months Series by Occupational and Physical Therapists.
-You can read all of the Kids Play Space monthly posts in this series HERE.
+Read all of the Kids Play Space monthly posts in this series HERE.
 You can find all the latest Functional Skills for Kids team updates and latest resources HERE.

 Thanks for visiting Kids Play Space!